Balanced investor

 tools

-Using tools that support long‑term thinking
+Tools that support longer‑term thinking

-You might find it helpful to explore calculators, investment summaries, or tools that help visualise long-term performance.
+You might find it helpful to explore calculators, investment summaries, or tools that help visualise longer-term performance.
 These might help you focus on the big picture, even if the market changes in the shorter term.

 Things for you to keep in mind